notadeejay/rbc-training/data/Week 3 Day 1/02__Pseudo Selectors__Reading.md

 }
 ```

-#### ::selection
+### ::selection

-This allows you to customize how your page appears when someone highlights text on it.
+This allows you to customize how an element appears when someone highlights its text (content).

 ```css
   p::selection {